reeddunkle/reeddunkle.github.io/_posts/2016-04-28-Python-Closures.md

 ### Explaining what is happening

 The key for my understanding this -- when things really clicked for me -- was realizing what `return` is doing at each step.

-I went through this lesson today with a peer of mine, and this was where he was struggling also.
+Before writing this, I went through these exercises with a peer of mine, and this was where he was struggling also.
 This leads me to believe others will struggle with this too.

 Back to the code.
 Follow the `return` calls: